-I find the easiest way to do this is use a cookie scoop to portion out a mound of potatoes:
+I find the easiest way to do this is use a cookie scoop (affiliate) to portion out a mound of potatoes:

 Then roll that in your hands, until you get a uniform ball:

-Repeat with the remaining potato mixture, and evenly space the potato balls on a sheet tray.
+Repeat with the remaining potato mixture, and evenly space the potato balls on a sheet tray or your desired container.

 Now, refrigerate for 2 hours or freeze for 30 minutes, so the potato balls have a chance to firm up.

 Then take the balls and dip them in beaten egg, then in Italian bread crumbs:

-Place them back onto the same sheet tray, so you can carry them over to the fryer.
+Place the balls back onto the same sheet tray, so you can carry them over to the fryer.

 Heat up a few inches of tallow, duck fat, or your preferred deep frying fat in a fryer or dutch oven, and fry the potato balls for 3 minutes:

 That’s how long it takes for the balls to get golden and crispy.

-Use a slotted spoon to remove the croquettes to a paper towel-lined plate:
+Use a slotted spoon to remove the potato croquettes to a paper towel-lined plate: